Democratic Republic of Congo - European Commission Skip to main content

 Our partnership

-The EU supports the sustainable and inclusive development of the Democratic Republic of Congo, in line with the National Strategic Development Plan (PNSD) and the Global Gateway strategy.
-The EU’s action builds on the strategic position of the DRC in Central Africa to foster regional peace and stability, preserve biodiversity and sustainably manage natural resources.
-In February 2023, the EU adopted a renewed EU Great Lakes Strategy to support the transformation of the root causes of regional instability into shared opportunities.
+Our action builds on the strategic position of the DRC in Central Africa to foster regional peace and stability, preserve biodiversity and sustainably manage natural resources.
+The renewed EU Great Lakes Strategy supports the transformation of the root causes of regional instability into shared opportunities.

 The EU allocated €424 million grants to the partnership with the DRC for the period 2021-24.
 The DRC also benefits from regional and global EU programmes.

-Our flagship initiatives
+Our key initiatives

 Sustainable critical raw materials

-• Integration of sustainable raw materials value chains, including networking, joint development of projects (e.g., through joint ventures), the creation of new business models and the promotion and facilitation of links between trade and investment, support for economic diversification, ensuring the proper functioning, sustainability, and resilience.
+• Development of sustainable raw materials value chains, including networking, joint development of projects (e.g., through joint ventures), the creation of new business models and the promotion and facilitation of links between trade and investment, support for economic diversification, ensuring the proper functioning, sustainability, and resilience.

-• Mobilisation of fundingfor infrastructure required for the development of raw material value chains.
+• Mobilisation of funding for infrastructure required for the development of raw material value chains.

 • Sustainable and responsible production, sourcing, and valorisation of critical and strategic raw materials, including through strengthening governance, due diligence and traceability, cooperation in the fight against illegal international trafficking in raw materials and aligning with international ESG standards.